-the interest crediting rate for that Sub-Account's Guarantee Period;

-Ν = the number of complete days from the date we receive the withdrawal request to the end of the Sub-Account's Guarantee Period; and the current interest crediting rate for new Contracts offered for a Guarantee Period of length N on the date we receive the withdrawal request.
+- the average daily Treasury Rate for a maturity equal to the Guarantee Period for the week preceding establishment of the Guarantee Period. - = the number of complete days from the date we receive the withdrawal request to the end of the Guarantee Period; and - the average daily Treasury Rate for a maturity of N days for the week preceding the receipt of the withdrawal request on the date we determine the Market Value Adjustment.